 College was something I was thinking about since the moment I entered high school.
 I was constantly searching for the next phase that was going to make me the professional performer I wanted to be.
 I remember spending homerooms and lunches in my high school theater going over audition material hundreds of times.
 After a the most stressful audition process and countless rejections, my hard work payed off.
 I was accepted to attend the Chicago College of the Performing Arts and gain a BFA in Musical Theater.
 Your girly did it.
 She was going to move forward in accomplishing her dreams.
 I apologize for the cliche of that last sentence.

 In the fall of 2015, I moved to Chicago with two bucks, one bag, and me.
 I did not- that was a pun.
 I had to do it.
 I mean I did move to Chicago- just with more stuff.

 The four years I spent at CCPA held some of the most amazing, fulfilling, and special moments of my life.
 Walking out of its doors I felt like the professional performer that I wanted to be when I walked in years prior.

 Comedy has become an even larger part of my life.
 I have begun to write standup and begun to work on my material.
 I had recently begun my road to improv certification through the education at Improv Olympic prior to its closure.
-My goal is to create my own comedy cabaret that combines comedic musical theater songs and standup.
+I recently started training again at The Annoyance!

 Now?
 I am going after what I always wanted.
 If you made it through this entire story, thank you!
 You're awesome.
 I'm pretty proud of it and I am excited (and scared) to see where it goes.